mysterymath/lcc6502/README.md

 To understand the problem space and potential solution techniques, start with David A. Wheeler's excellent [guide](https://dwheeler.com/6502/).

-The LCC compiler has been chosen as a C frontend for its simplicity, ANSI C standards compliance, and excellent documentation.
+The LCC compiler has been chosen as a C frontend for its simplicity, standards compliance, and excellent documentation.
 It's backend interface [documentation](http://storage.webhop.net/documents/interface4.pdf) is freely available.
 The relevant parts of the compiler are in the [lcc/](lcc/) subdirectory.

-Design implications from the ANSI C standard:
+### Design implications from the C89 standard

 1 [INTRODUCTION](http://port70.net/~nsz/c/c89/c89-draft.html#1.)